stathat/jconfig/README.md

 This is a Go package to parse a configuration file using JSON.

 It's really simple and does nothing fancy.
-We wouldn't have bothered releasing it except that a few other projects we will be using depend on it.
+We wouldn't have bothered releasing it except that a few other projects we will be releasing depend on it.

 Installation
 ------------